TROVE + THE FUTURE of NEWS

 The second issue I attacked with my designers was the problem of user education.

 We walked a fine line between getting in the user's way and not providing enough feedback when needed.
-As we streamlined registration, we also did away with overlays and pop-ups.
+As we streamlined registration, we also eliminated overlays and pop-ups.

 Either way, we didn't impede their progress in getting deeper into the app.